Machine Man: Volume 1

 Machine Man originally appeared in the pages of 2001: A Space Odyssey #8 (July 1977), which was written and drawn by Jack Kirby, where he was called Mister Machine.
 He went on to appear in his own self-titled series in 1978.

 This title featured Machine Man entering the mainstream Marvel Universe.
 Jack Kirby wrote and drew the first nine issues, which dealt with the title character's status as a fugitive from the military after the death of his creator, and his first interactions with mankind.
 The book was canceled at the end of 1978 with X-51 finally standing up to the military.
-Machine Man appeared next in a three issue story arc within the pages of The Incredible Hulk vol. 2 #235–237.
-The robot found himself battling the green giant within the suburban setting of his human friend, Dr. Peter Spaulding.
+Machine Man appeared next in a three issue story arc within the pages of The Incredible Hulk vol. 2 #235–237, battling the Hulk within the suburban setting of his human friend Peter Spaulding.
 By the end of the storyline, he incurred a complete system shutdown, leading to the events portrayed in his relaunched monthly series.
 The title was relaunched in issue #10 after a nine-month hiatus.
 Status quo in the book changed with Machine Man now living amongst humanity, and dealing with his own new-found emotions.
 Marv Wolfman came aboard as the new writer, partnered with artist Steve Ditko, which helped set a different tone from Kirby's previous stories.
 Issue #15 saw a new writer, Tom DeFalco, taking over the writing chores.
 The title lasted until issue #19, ending in Feb.
 1980.